ShareTrace: Contact Tracing with the Actor Model: Proposed Scheme

 \subsection{Algorithms}

-With these preliminary details, we can now introduce the formal algorithms\footnote{``Algorithm $x.y$'' refers to step $y$ of Algorithm $x$.}.
-Algorithm \ref{alg:rp-main} defines the main message-passing procedure.
-We constrain the set of initial risk scores $\scores = \{(\sval, \stime) \mid \stime_{\text{now}} - \stime \leq L\}$ to those that were computed within the last $L = 14$ days, which assumes that a risk score has finite relevance.
-We constrain the set of contacts $\contacts$ similarly.
-Each actor returns its computed exposure scores when the stopping condition in Algorithm \ref{alg:rp-actor}.\ref{item:while} is satisfied.
-Note that the initial risk scores of a user $u$, denoted $\scores(u)$, includes the exposure scores from the last $L$ days and its most recently computed symptom score.
+\Cref{alg:rp-main} defines the main message-passing procedure.
+We constrain the set of initial risk scores $\scores$ (resp. contacts $\contacts$) to those that were computed (resp. occurred) within the last $\lookback = 14$ days, which assumes that a risk score (resp. contact) has finite relevance.
+Note that the initial risk scores of a user $u$, denoted $\scores(u)$, includes the exposure scores from the last $\lookback$ days and its most recently computed symptom score.